 Managed by the Orchard Management Committee and maintained by the Green Gym, Chipping Norton Community Orchard is open to the public at all times, but particularly on the two Sundays when we hold a Blossom Day or Apple Day there.
-When upcoming, these events are publicised on the News page and in Latest News posts.
+When upcoming, these events are publicised in Latest News posts.
 Blossom Day is generally held in May and Apple Day usually takes place in October.

 The orchard is sited on half an acre of land which is part of the Regulated Pasture managed by the Field Reeves on behalf of the town.
 For its exact location, and parking arrangements, see below.